jzstark/dockerVPN/mkdocs/docs/shadowsocks.md

 1. Tap the plane icon on the top.
 1. Accept the Android VPN connection warning.
 1. You can verify that your traffic is being routed properly by [looking up your IP address on Google](https://encrypted.google.com/search?hl=en&q=ip%20address).
-It should say *Your public IP address is $IP*.
+It should say *Your public IP address is 178.62.33.140*.

 <a name="ios"></a>
 ### iOS ###